nickscript0/vscode-jumpnext/README.md

 # JumpNext extension for Visual Studio Code
 ## Features

+Quickly navigate code by jumping by symbol, or by local change.

-Adds the ability to move your cursor to the next (or previous) code symbol (e.g. functions, methods, imports, ...) or local git change.
+Adds the ability to jump your cursor to the next (or previous):
+- code symbol (e.g. functions, methods, imports, ...) in the active window
+- local (uncommitted git) change across all files in your workspace

-The available commands are:
+### Available commands are:

 | Command | Keyboard Shortcut |
 | --- | --- |